solana-foundation/solana-improvement-documents/proposals/0165-async-vote-execution.md

 confirmed `VED bankhash` (currently proposed at 1/2 of the Epoch)
 5. Add alerts if `UED bankhash` differs when the `VED bankhash` is the same.
 This is potentially an event worthy of cluster restart.

+## Impact

+Since we will eliminate the impact of non-vote transaction execution speed, we should expect to see fewer forking and late blocks.

+## Security Considerations

+We do need to monitor and address the possibility of UED bankhash mismatches when VED bankhash matches.

+## Backward Compatibility

+Most of the changes would require feature gates.